lwanger/cooked_input/docs/quick_start.rst

     +----------------+-------------------------------+

 There are also convenience functions for a number of other `cooked_input` features, such as: getting lists, choosing values from a table or showing a menu.
-For more information see the `convenience functions <get_input_convenience>`_ documentation,
+For more information see the `convenience functions <get_input_convenience.html>`_ documentation,